libremfg/rhize-docs/content/how-to/bpmn/debug-workflows.md

 >}}

-Each workflow instance displays _spans_ that trace the state of each node at its start, execution, and End states.
+Each workflow instance displays _spans_ that trace the state of each node at its start, execution, and end states.
 When debugging, you are likely interested in the spans that result in `ABORTED`.
 To inspect the errors:
 1. Select the nodes with errors.